Trust or trustees as shareholders

 Can a trust or trustees be a shareholder of a company?

 In short, yes.
-However, under s.126 of the Companies Act 2006, a company registered in England, Wales or Northern Ireland is not allowed to state in the company registers – or in the information filed at Companies House – that the shares are held by or on behalf of a trust.
-This restriction does not apply to companies registered in Scotland.
+However, under s.126 of the Companies Act 2006, a company registered in England, Wales or Northern Ireland must not state in the company registers – or in the information filed at Companies House – that shares are held by or on behalf of a trust.
+This restriction does not apply to Scottish-registered companies.

 There are also differences in the ways that trusts and trustees can hold shares.
-Generally speaking, trustees can be legal owners of the shares – in other words, holding the legal title to the shares – as long as they are individuals or corporates with legal personality.
-They would be registered as joint shareholders of the shares in question.
+Generally speaking, trustees can be legal owners of the shares – i.e. hold the legal title – if they are individuals or corporates with legal personality.
+You would therefore register them as joint shareholders of the shares in question.
 For more information on joint shareholders, see here.

 Do I need to show that a trust/ trustee is a shareholder of a company?